aws/aws-cdi-sdk/USER_GUIDE_TEST_APP.md

 17 to 21      | uint32    | Frame #1 chunk size in bytes
 chunk_size number of bytes starting at 22 | BYTE[chunk_size] | Frame #1 binary section of ancillary RTP packets

-Other than the limits provided by your operating system, the RIFF file has no maxiumum number of "ANC" chunks in it.
+Other than the limits provided by your operating system, the RIFF file has no maximum number of "ANC" chunks in it.
 Each ANC chunk is sent as a payload of chunk_size bytes.
 When using a RIFF file, the ```--payload_size``` option indicates the max chunk_size for buffer allocation purposes instead of the actual size of the payload that is sent.
 If using looping content for testing, the RIFF file continues looping until ```--num_transactions``` are sent.
 As long as the RIFF file ends on a completed chunk, it loops back to the beginning of the file.

 The following test sends variably sized payloads of ancillary data sourced from a RIFF file and writes back the received data back as a RIFF file.
 These commands create an ```ancillary_data_out.cdi``` file identical to the test content ```ancillary_data.cdi``` file: